Help us improve your experience.

 The band selector is highlighted in the image above.
 The data within the site summary is:

 • AVG.
-NOISE—The average noise floor.
+NOISE—The average noise floor of all the APs on the selected band.
 AVG.
 NOISE, when calculated with the signal strength of a radio on a given channel, gives the signal to noise ratio.
 Smaller numbers are better for AVG.
 NOISE.

-• AVG. # NEIGHBORS—This is the number of devices (other APs) within range of a given AP.
-These devices can potentially communicate or interfere with the node in question.
-Higher numbers indicates a denser network.
+• AVG. # NEIGHBORS—This is the number of devices (other APs) assigned to the site and within range of a given AP.
+Higher numbers indicate a denser network.
 The potential benefits of dense networks are increased routing options in mesh networks and enhanced network connectivity.
-The potential downsides of dense networks are increased interference and higher power consumption.
+On of the potential downsides of dense networks is higher power consumption.

-• AVG. # CO-CHANNEL NEIGHBORS—This is the number of neighbor AP radios that are occupying the same channel.
-Higher numbers here indicate an increased potential for interference and poor throughput.
+• AVG. # CO-CHANNEL NEIGHBORS—This is the number of neighbor AP radios assigned to the site that are occupying the same channel.
+Higher numbers here could indicate poor throughput.

 • AVG. # APS PER CHANNEL—This is the average number of APs on a given channel.
 For 2.4 GHz networks where there are fewer channels to choose from, this number tends to be higher.
 On 5 GHz networks, this number tends to be lower because there are more channels to choose from.
 The higher the number of APs per channel, the more likely you are to encounter interference in the network, poor throughput, and increased power usage.